sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 It is also unclear how replicable these consortia are, and whether they challenge, rather than reinforce technical inequity in science.
 Participating in consortia systems like the IBL requires that labs have additional funding for labor hours spent on work for the consortium, and in the case of graduate students and postdocs, that time can conflict with work on their degrees or personal research which are still far more potent instruments of "remaining employed in science" than collaboration.
 In the case that only the most well-funded labs and institutions realize the benefits of big team science without explicit consideration given to scientific equity, mesoscale collaborations could have the unintended consequence of magnifying the skewed distribution of access to technical expertise and instrumentation.

+### Platforms & Scientific SaaS

+!! (todo more explicit about the market dynamics right now driving people to make lots of small scientific startups and then eg get bought by sigma. then about the problem of the conflicting incentives towards interoperability -- the platforms, by design, must generate some inefficiency that makes them stay in business, eg. like pharma companies researching how to treat rather than cure diseases.)

+NIH Is doing it wrong!!!

+>>> Large-scale cloud-computing platforms are shared environments for data storage, access, and computing.
+They rely on using distributed data-storage resources for accessibility and economy of scale—similar conceptually to storage and distribution of utilities like electricity and water.
+Cloud environments thus have the potential to streamline NIH data use by allowing rapid and seamless access, as well as to improve efficiencies by minimizing infrastructure and maintenance costs.
+NIH will leverage  what is available in the private sector, either through strategic partnerships or procurement, to create a workable Platform as a Service (PaaS) environment - [NIH Strategic Plan for Data Science](https://datascience.nih.gov/strategicplan)

+!!
+This is also hugely dangerous and will be a massive moral failure.

+### Open-Source Scientific Software

+!! (section on funding mechanisms for open source, the drive to publish separable packages rather than PR existing tools becasue of publication incentives, the lack of formal organizing systemsfor multipackage development)

+!!
+Grants for software development focus mostly on "cloud-readiness" but don't really articulate a generalized infrastructure program. https://grants.nih.gov/grants/guide/notice-files/NOT-OD-20-073.html and https://datascience.nih.gov/strategicplan

+### The rest of us...

 Outside of ivies with rich core facilities, institutes like the Allen, or nascent multi-lab consortia, the situation errs closer to the dire picture of fragmentation I painted above.
 In addition to the homebrew stuff, there is an ocean of open-source software and hardware that keeps us afloat.
 There are far too many projects to name here[^ily], each covering some subset of experimenters needs, only rarely integrated with one another, and so to some degree the task of many scientific programmers is to search out the latest packages and quilt them into our patchwork local infrastructure.
 Anything else comes down to whatever we can afford with remaining grant money, scrape together from local knowledge, methods sections, begging, borrowing, and (hopefully not too much) stealing from neighboring labs.

 A third option from the standardization offered by centralization and the blooming, buzzing, beautiful chaos of disconnected open-source development is that of decentralized systems.
 Rather than systems of geographically decentralized *people or lab-sites,* what must be decentralized is the *infrastucture itself:* we need to build the means by which the "rest of us" can mutually benefit by capturing and making use of each other's knowledge and labor.

 [^ily]: That we love!!!!
 Pay developers!!!!!

-# A Vision of Distributed Scientific Infrastructure
+# A Vision of Decentralized Scientific Infrastructure

-The distributed infrastructure I will describe here is related to previous notions of "grass-roots" science {% cite mainenBetterWayCrack2016 %}, and my intention is to provide a more prescriptive scaffolding for its design and potential implementation as a way of painting a picture of what science could be like.
+The decentralized infrastructure I will describe here is related to previous notions of "grass-roots" science {% cite mainenBetterWayCrack2016 %}, and my intention is to provide a more prescriptive scaffolding for its design and potential implementation as a way of painting a picture of what science could be like.

 Throughout this section, when I am referring to any particular piece of software I want to be clear that I don't intend to be dogmatically advocating that software *in particular*, but software *like it* that *shares its qualities* --- no snake oil is sold in this document.
 Since this is a design document, I will also be saying we *should* do a lot of things --- think of that as "to fulfill this system, we should do this," rather than "everyone should do this even if they disagree with the fundament of my argument."
 Similarly, when I describe limitations of existing tools, without exception I am describing a tool or platform I love, have learned from, and think is valuable --- learning from something can mean drawing respectful contrast!